Organize Your Time With The Building Blocks of Productivity

 twenty percent of an eight-hour day.
 If you cannot possibly find that length of time,

-significant amount of work completed because you are not requiring twenty
+amount of work completed because you are not requiring twenty additional minutes

-alerts.
-If you want to ensure that a certain person or message gets through
+If you want to ensure that a certain person or message gets through immediately, set

 You recognize instinctively that having uninterrupted time is effective when you